RohanDoshi2018/FlipPrint/readme.md

 #### Design Decision 2: No JavaScript Front-end Framework
 1. Adds unecessary complexity to a web-app with only three pages
-2. jQuery is sufficient for handling HTTP POST/GET request to Flask Backend
+2. jQuery is sufficient for handling HTTP POST/GET request to the Flask backend

 #### Other  Considerations:
 1. Memory - Given limited and temporary server-side memory (~4 GB), my server-side code automatically deletes the two temporary server-side PDf files for each upload upon the closing of the client (through a call to the /delete endpoint).
 This is enabled by generating a 32-bit unique ID that maps each client browser instance to two server-side temporary files.